We give Orijen Cat Food a rating of 4.8 out of 5 stars.

 As you probably guessed, “Orijen” is a play on “origin”—meaning, the food harkens back to the origins of a cat’s diet.
 As a result, the manufacturer strives to create biologically-appropriate offerings for your cat.
 That means plenty of proteins and never any strange chemicals.

-All of its foods are made at its kitchen in Alberta.
+All of the foods are made in the Orijen kitchen in Alberta.
 It only manufactures food for its two brands, Orijen and Acana, so you don’t have to worry about your cat’s chow sharing a kitchen with lower-quality foods.

 Orijen uses only fresh regional ingredients, which aren’t in short supply, given that it’s situated in the middle of some of Canada’s most fertile farm and ranch land.
-All its protein sources are freeze-dried at peak season to lock in their nutrients, and it doesn’t skimp on the meat: Almost all of its recipes start off with seven or eight animal sources.
+All the protein sources are freeze-dried at peak season to lock in their nutrients, and it doesn’t skimp on the meat: almost all of its recipes start off with seven or eight animal sources.

 All of that meat will cost you, though, as this is one of the priciest cat foods on the market.
 Orijen also has a limited selection, so if your cat doesn’t care for one or two of its foods, you’ll run out of options fast.
 Also, it only offers dry food and treats, so you’ll have to get your canned goods elsewhere.